Splitting Symplectic Monodromy: The double bubble and multi-bubbles

 One thus obtains maps

 One can then use the classification of hearts, and of objects with no negative $\Ext$'s, from \cite{Hara-Wemyss} to see that the symplectic monodromy map

 splits, just as for double bubbles.

-\begin{rmk} One feature that is special to the double bubble plumbing $X$ (in which the cores and surgeries are actually $S^3$'s with no lens spaces around) is that the action of the pure braid group by symplectomorphisms is known to lift to the compactly supported symplectic mapping class group $\pi_0\Symp_{ct}(X)$; in more complicated geometries (e.g.~longer linear plumbing chains) even when the spherical twist generators are compactly supported, it is less clear that the whole representation lifts. \end{rmk}
+\begin{rmk} One feature that is special to the double bubble plumbing $X$ (in which the cores and surgeries are actually $S^3$'s with no lens spaces around) is that the action of the pure braid group by symplectomorphisms is known to lift to the compactly supported symplectic mapping class group $\pi_0\Symp_{ct}(X)$; in more complicated geometries (e.g.~longer linear plumbing chains) even when the spherical twist generators are compactly supported, it is less clear that the whole representation lifts.
+Double bubbles have Morse-Bott-Lefschetz fibrations whose singular fibres have non-compact critical set, but at least naively the braid relations in that viewpoint hold at the level of maps which may have non-proper support.
+The fact that the braid relation holds at the level of compactly supported maps for $X$ itself is proved in \cite{Smith-Wemyss} using our alternative presentation of $X$ as an affine flag $3$-fold. \end{rmk}

 \begin{rmk} It would be interesting to directly infer splitting from the identification of $\scrW(W_f)$ with the category $\scrW(\bC,D_n) \otimes_R \bK[x,y]$, which gives a trivial proof of \emph{faithfulness} of the pure braid action. \end{rmk}